javascript-tutorial/en.javascript.info/1-js/2-first-steps/7-types/article.md

 It's just a special value which has the sense of "nothing" or "value unknown".

-The code above basically says that the `age` is unknown.
+The code above states that the `age` is unknown.

 ## The "undefined" value